 Artificial Intelligence in FDA regulations: compliance and challenges

 Modern medicine generates vast amounts of data every day.
-This data provides doctors with the opportunity to gain new insights that can enhance the diagnosis process and lead to personalized treatment plans.
+This data provides doctors with the opportunity to gain new insights that can enhance the diagnosis process and also lead to personalized treatment plans.
 Consequently, this can result in improved patient outcomes.
 Artificial intelligence (AI) and machine learning are significant in this context.
-Manufacturers of software as a medical device are incorporating AI technology into their products to assist healthcare professionals, including radiologists effectively.
+Manufacturers of software as a medical device are incorporating AI technology into their products.
+This helps healthcare professionals, including radiologi.
 As a result, regulatory agencies are also paying closer attention to this innovative area of medical development.
 Let’s explore artificial intelligence according to FDA and find out how the U.S. Food and Drug Administration addresses the issue of artificial intelligence in healthcare.

 Artificial intelligence in FDA: definitions